macCesar/purgeTSS/configuring-guide.md

 > purgetss init
 ```

-It will create a minimal `purgetss.js` file inside the `config` folder at the root of your project:
+It will create a minimal `config.js` file inside the `purgetss` folder at the root of your project:
 ```javascript
 // ./purgetss/config.js
 module.exports = {